Tianyu-Zhou1964/PIE-Handmaking_LLM/README.md

 ## What Is This Project?

-PIE is a **fully from-scratch** ~0.2B-parameter Chinese language model pretraining framework — and my first textbook.
+PIE is a **fully from-scratch** ~0.2B-parameter(default, you can change it into whatever you like) language model pretraining framework — and my first textbook.
 It covers the entire pretraining pipeline end-to-end:

 ```
 Corpus Sampling → BPE Tokenizer Training → Data Preprocessing → Model Definition → Multi-GPU Distributed Training → Streaming Inference